StevenPate/bookshelves.dev/src/content/pages/about.md

 ---
 title: What is this about, anyway?
-subtitle: Doing things with books on the web
+subtitle: Bookshelves.dev is a space for trying out new ideas for encountering books online.
 created: 2022-01-01
 tags: about this site
 eleventyNavigation:
   key: About
   order: 3
 ---

-Bookshelves.dev is my playground for trying out new ideas for encountering books online.

 In bookstores, I almost always encounter the books I didn't even know I wanted to read.
 But that almost never happens on bookstore *websites*.
 Why?